isomerpages/psd-psc-sch/_2020-virtual-information-session/0-2020-virtual-information-session.md

 #### **Pre-reading material**
-Here’s the list of the frequently asked questions from past information sessions.
+Here’s the list of the frequently asked questions (FAQs) from past information sessions.
 Do read them before attending the virtual event!

+Download a copy of the FAQs here.

 **Eligibility, Criteria & Application**